chmykh/apl-life/README.md

 ```
 The binary pervasive application is a bit more complicated.
 It both arguments are arrays, the function is applied to corresponding pairs (as zip).
 If one argument is an array and another is a scalar, the scalar is "extended" as if it is an array of a required size.
 In the our case we don't have to create a new array representing this "extended" scalar but will curry the function with the scalar and then map" over the array.

-The implementation going to take more than one word and contain mutual recursion, so `defer`:
+The implementation going to take more than one word and contain a mutual recursion, so `defer`:
 ```
 defer perv
 ```